onflow/rewtf-registry/README.md

 - [Flow Documentation](https://developers.flow.com/)
 - [Cadence Language Reference](https://cadence-lang.org/)

-## 🤝 Building in Public

-The top building in public posts will earn more points as well as bonus $FLOW.
-In your building in public posts, include #ReWTF and @flow_blockchain as well as @aliserag0.

 ## FAQ
 - Can I use existing projects or do they need to be brand new?
 Both new and existing projects are eligible!